 Damp and condensation

-One of the main causes of damp in a home is condensation.
+A cause of damp in a home may be condensation.

 Condensation forms when warm, moist air contacts cold surfaces such as windows, floors or walls.
 Condensation occurs mostly during periods of cold weather.
 It can damage: